geekx123/SIECC-25--Double-Switch/README.md

 ## Competition Overview
-The **Switch International Case Competition** is a global case competition that challenges participants to solve complex, real-world business problems through structured analysis, innovation, and strategic thinking.
+The **Switch International Case Competition** is a global case competition that challenges participants to solve complex, real-world energy problems of nations through structured analysis, innovation, and strategic thinking.

 ## Case Context
-The case required developing a scalable, sustainable, and data-driven solution addressing key challenges related to:
+The case required developing a scalable, sustainable, and data-driven solution addressing key challenges related to energy crisis in Ethiopia(country chosen):

-• Market dynamics
+• Ethiopian Civil and Comercial dynamics with the geopolitical feasibility
 • Operational efficiency
 • Sustainability & innovation
 • Strategic growth and risk management